 Dr Rianne M. Lord MChem (Hons) FHEA AMRSC

-Rianne is currently a Lecturer in Inorganic Chemistry at the University of East Anglia (UEA) and is teaching undergraduate courses in inorganic chemistry and metalloproteins/ metalloenzymes.
-Her research group has interests in the design of new metal anti-cancer drug, and the group is fully equipped for air stable and air sensitive coordination/ organometallic chemistry.
-In collaboration with the School of Pharmacy, the group have access to cell culture facilities, in vitro EPR and cellular imaging.
+2019-present – Rianne is currently a Lecturer in Inorganic Chemistry at the University of East Anglia (UEA) and is teaching undergraduate courses in inorganic chemistry and metalloproteins/ metalloenzymes.
+Her group is researching new early transition metal anti-cancer drug, and working in collaboration with the School of Pharmacy on 3D cell cultures, whole cell EPR and cellular imaging.

 - CHE-4602Y Research Skills for Biochemistry

 - Reviewer for several journals and funding bodies

 - External examiner